Casyfill/HSU_Metropolitan_Data/README.md

 ##Log (to be done)

+- [ ] Comments from authors and Lecturers
 - [ ] Course Calendar
 - [ ] Lecturers: Data Science, Decision Making
 - [ ] Update Bibliography